datacarpentry/image-processing/_episodes/02-image-basics.md

 ![Compressed histogram](../fig/01-quality-jpg-histogram.jpeg)

-(We we learn how to make histograms such as these later on in the workshop.)
+We we learn how to make histograms such as these later on in the workshop.

-The differences in the color histograms are even more apparent than in the images themselves; clearly the JPEG is quite different from the uncompressed version.
+The differences in the color histograms are even more apparent than in the images themselves; clearly the colors in the JPEG image are different from the uncompressed version.

 If the quality settings for your JPEG images are high (and the compression